reduxjs/angular-redux/docs/tutorials/quick-start.md

 ### Use Redux State and Actions in Angular Components

 Now we can use the Angular Redux inject functions to let Angular components interact with the Redux store.
-We can read data from the store with `useSelector`, and dispatch actions using `useDispatch`.
+We can read data from the store with `injectSelector`, and dispatch actions using `injectDispatch`.
 Create a `src/features/counter/counter.component.ts` file with a `<app-counter>` component inside, then import that component into `app.component.ts` and render it inside of `<app-root>`.

 ```typescript title="features/counter/counter.component.ts"
 import { Component } from "@angular/core";